-While there has been little policy interest in taxing imputed rent, there have been proposals to limit the MID.
-Eliminating the MID while continuing to exempt imputed rent would withdraw the federal tax subsidy from the mortgage-financed portion of the house while retaining the subsidy for the homeowner's equity.
+While there has been little policy interest in taxing imputed rent, there have been proposals to limit the MID, and as mentioned above, the TCJA lowered the cap on eligible mortgages from \$1,000,000 to \$750,000.4 Eliminating the MID while continuing to exempt imputed rent would withdraw the federal tax subsidy from the mortgage-financed portion of the house while retaining the subsidy for the homeowner's equity.
 Curbing or eliminating the MID can be viewed as a second-best way to address the distortion from the exemption of imputed rent.

 There has been much discussion of the MID's effect on tax revenues and the distribution of the tax burden.
-According to the Joint Committee on Taxation (JCT, 2017), the MID will result in a loss of federal tax revenues of over \$60 billion in 2017.
+According to the Joint Committee on Taxation (2018), the MID resulted in a loss of federal tax revenues of over \$66 billion in 2017.
 It is widely believed that these tax benefits accrue disproportionately to high-income households because they have larger mortgages, because the value of the deduction increases with the household's marginal tax rate, and because the tax benefit only accrues to households that itemize their deductions (conditions that are more likely to occur for higher-income households).
-According to the JCT (2017), households whose incomes are less than \$100,000 receive only 16 percent of the total tax benefit associated with the MID.
+According to the Joint Committee on Taxation (2017), households whose incomes are less than \$100,000 received only 16 percent of the total tax benefit associated with the MID in 2017.5